-Due to the highly nonlinear and nonconvex nature of vehicle emission models, signal optimization problems with emission considerations are very difficult to solve by using a mixed integer programming approach; in fact, existing commercial solvers such as CPLEX and Gurobi cannot handle well nonconvex constraints.
-This paper proposes a practical and effective way to tackle this problem by invoking a novel robust optimization approach based on statistical learning of macroscopic emission models.
-Through numerical simulations we uncover certain well-defined macroscopic relationships between the link aggregate emission rate and the link occupancy, which is then utilized to transform emission-rated constraints to explicit and mathematically tractably forms.
-We show that a wide range of emission-related constraints or objectives can be formulated as linear constraints with the introduction of dual variables.
-Effectively, the signal optimization problem with emission considerations are formulated and solved efficiently as mixed integer linear program (MILP).

-The proposed MILP captures vehicle spillbacks, feastures time-varying signal cycle lengths and splits, avoids the traffic holding problem, and addresses nonlinear and nonconvex emissions constraints/objectives in a mathematically tractable way.
+Due to the nonlinear and nonconvex nature of emission-related constraints and/or objectives, signal optimization problems with emission considerations are very difficult to solve when formulated as mathematical programs.
+This paper proposes a practical and effective way to reformulate this problem by invoking a robust optimization approach based on macroscopic emission models.
+Through numerical simulations we uncover well-defined macroscopic relationships between the link aggregate emission rate and the link occupancy, which is then utilized to re-formulate emission-rated constraints/objectives into mathematically tractable forms.
+We show that a fair general class of emission-related constraints and objectives can be re-formulated as linear constraints with the utilization of dual variables.
+Effectively, the signal optimization problem with emission considerations are formulated as mixed integer linear programs (MILPs).
+These MILPs not only capture realistic traffic dynamics that exist on signalized networks such as shock waves and car spillback, but also address nonlinear and nonconvex emissions constraints/objectives in a mathematically tractable way.
+Moreover, they can be solved by commercial solvers fairly efficiently in a nearly mathematically tractable way \citep{BCR}.
 The proposed solution method is tested using a synthetic experiment to demonstrate its performance.

-The proposed methodology is easily transferrable to signal optimization problems with fuel consumption considerations as the mechanisms of car emission and fuel consumption are similar.
-The general idea of combining statistical learning with robust optimization will also apply to, although in a less straightforward way, other road performance measures such as safety and noise.